libavg/libavg/sphinxdoc/ui.rst

                 Unicode string containing the keycodes when altgr is pressed.

-    .. autoclass:: Mat3x3([row0=(1,0,0), row1=(0,1,0), row2=(0,0,1)])

-        Matrix class for homogenous 2d transforms.
-This is a temporary class needed by :py:class:`TransformRecognizer`.
-It will be removed again as soon as a generic matrix class is available.

-        .. py:method:: applyMat(m) -> Mat3x3

-            Applies the matrix to another matrix and returns the result.

-        .. py:method:: applyVec(v) -> Vec3

-            Applies the matrix to a 3-component vector and returns the result.

-        .. py:method:: det() -> float

-            Returns the determinant of the matrix.

-        .. py:method:: inverse() -> Mat3x3

-            Returns the inverse of the matrix.

-        .. py:method:: scalarMult(s) -> Mat3x3

-            Returns the matrix multiplied by a scalar.

-        .. py:method:: setNodeTransform(node)

-            Sets a node's :py:attr:`pos`, :py:attr:`angle` and :py:attr:`size`
-            attributes to correspond to the matrix.
-Assumes :samp:`pivot=0`.

-        .. py:classmethod:: fromNode(node) -> Mat3x3

-            Returns the transform matrix of a node computed from its :py:attr:`pos`, :py:attr:`angle` and :py:attr:`size` attributes.
-Assumes :samp:`pivot=0`.

-        .. py:classmethod:: rotate(a) -> Mat3x3

-            Factory method that creates a rotation matrix from an angle.

-        .. py:classmethod:: scale(s) -> Mat3x3

-            Factory method that creates a nonuniform scale matrix from a 2-component vector.

-        .. py:classmethod:: translate(t) -> Mat3x3

-            Factory method that creates a translation matrix from a translation vector.

     .. autoclass:: Recognizer(node, eventSource, maxContacts, initialEvent)

         Base class for gesture recognizers that attach to a node's cursor events and